Create an RSS Feed Reader in PHP

 • Display channel title and description of RSS feed.

-• Loop through each channel item and display title of item in an anchor element with URL to channel item.
+• Loop through each channel item and display the title of the item in an anchor element with a URL to the channel item.

-• Display publish date of channel item in loop if needed.
+• Display the publish date of the channel item in the loop if needed.

 • Display description of channel item if needed.
-I have used strip_tags() function with allowed tags.
-You can modify it as per your need.
+I have used the strip_tags() function with allowed tags.
+You can modify it as per your needs.

 index.php